Design Crushes-The Pilgrm London

 I was intrigued by the Pilgrm Hotel, a grade II listed Victorian building, that kept most of its original features, simply a weakness of mine.
 At first sight entering the building feels like entering a neighbourhood coffee shop.
 And this is indeed the effect, owner Jason Catifeoglou wanted to achieve.
 Instead of a Reception, the ground floor has been converted into an inviting, cozy coffee shop, open to all, with some period features, particularly the 200-year-old mahogany staircase that curves down into it.

-Inspired by old world design and the glory of British craftsmanship, The Pilgrm brings a sense of provenance to today's modern traveller.
+Inspired by old world design and the glory of British craftsmanship, The Pilgrm brings a sense of provenance to today's modern traveler.
 The core of the hotel, is simply driven by making something that was once beautiful, beautiful again.
 And this could be seen when walking and exploring the spaces within.

 The main staircase, took 300 man hours to restore, and work is still ongoing on limestone and wrought-iron stairs higher up.
 The royal blue tiles in the lobby were inspired by originals found under layers of 1960s paint.
 Reclaimed materials have interesting provenances: lobby panelling from the mayor’s office in Derby, brass wall lights from an old psychiatric hospital, parquet flooring from an army gym.
 A wood and marble water fountain turns out to be a Natural History Museum cast-off.
 Furniture sourced from libraries around the UK.